Principles

 Compassion Is the Measure of Spiritual Integrity

-Morality is judged not by profession of belief but by how we treat others, especially the vulnerable.
+Morality is judged not by what we claim to believe but by how we treat others, especially the vulnerable.

 Inquiry and Honest Doubt Strengthen Faith